danielmccannsayles/ipy-list-explorer/README.md

 Pass in a list of strings, and view them in two ways

-1. As a condensed list view (with a signle line per entry)
+1. As a condensed list view (with a single line per entry)
 2. As a detail view per item.

 While in the detail view, use the arrows to navigate through the list.